monerodocs/md/docs/cryptography/asymmetric/private-key.md

 The `l` is on the order of 2^252, so the effective key strength is technically 252 bits, not 256 bits.
 This is standard for EC cryptography and is more of a cosmetic nuance than any concern.

+## Encoding

+In user-facing contexts, the private key integer is:

+1. Taken modulo `l` to avoid malleability
+2. Put as array of 32 bytes in a [little-endian](https://en.wikipedia.org/wiki/Endianness#Little) direction (the first byte is the least significant)
+3. Converted to hexadecimal form, like: `b3588a87056fb21dc4d052d59e83b54293882e646b543c29478e4cf45c28a402`

 ## Private spend key